 Sunny is another case of horse trauma caused by something that most people would consider no big deal.
-She was quick to use her teeth and her feet for defending herself – a fight horse on the five f’s (flight, fight, freeze, fidget and faint).
+When she arrived, she was scarily quick to use her teeth and her feet for defending herself.
+She was a fight horse on the five f’s (flight, fight, freeze, fidget and faint).

 When I was working with her to let go of her tension around being haltered, she showed me that her first trauma was as a newborn foal being cornered in her stable and wrestled with to get the halter on.
 It turned out that she actually wasn’t a born fight response horse at all – that tendency to fight first and think later was a trauma response from her first catching experience.

 Who would think that something that is so regularly routine in the horse world, could have had such an enormous impact on her?
-There’s a whole story about how she came to release that fight response – and how I inadvertently discovered it had been released – a story for another day.
+There’s a whole story about how she came to release that fight response – and how I inadvertently discovered it had been released, that is a story for another day.

 The next trauma was more dramatic.